 TOEFL Reading: Vocabulary

-Learn about Vocabulary questions in TOEFL reading, including an overview and practice questions.
+Learn about Vocabulary questions in TOEFL reading with an overview and practice questions.

 Vocabulary questions test your ability to identify the meanings of individual words and phrases in the reading passage.